Course Cost: £180

 - How to select suitable wood

-- Split and cleave an ash blank
+- Splitting an ash blank

-- Cut and shape
+- Cutting and shaping

-- Fine finish using traditional hand tools.
+- Fine finishing using traditional hand tools.

 On the course we will employ these tools on cleft pieces of green ash to produce a paddle from a single piece of wood.
 Rough shaping of the paddle blanks with an axe will be followed by measuring and reducing to thickness with a drawknife before finishing with spokeshaves.
 A variety of paddle shapes and styles can be accommodated according to what is desired.
 What you take away at the end of the course may well be a first paddle but with it will go a set of skills to improve upon and the satisfaction of knowing that the paddle in your hands is your own creation.